-But don’t worry!
-We’re not going to just say “maybe” to Pinterest and then leave you hanging.
-In this article we’ll break down what Pinterest is, who is on the platform, and whether or not you need it in your social media strategy based on your industry and target audience.
+But we’re not going to just say “maybe” to Pinterest marketing and drop the mic.
+We’ll explore this social media site, who is on the visual platform, and whether or not you need it for your social media marketing plan based on your industry and target audience.

 What Is Pinterest?